vega/vega-embed/README.md

 ### Options

-You can cunfigure Vega Embed with an options object.
+You can configure Vega Embed with an options object.
 You can pass options as an argument to the [embed function](#api-reference) or as `usermeta.embedOptions` as part of the Vega or Vega-Lite specification.

 ```js
 var opt = {